tanya-domi/Microservices-Gitops-ArgoCD/README.md

 ![Image](https://github.com/user-attachments/assets/c0103355-a924-4955-ac5f-8dab4b97939a)

 # DNS Configuration:
 The domain’s DNS is configured by creating A Record in Route 53, which maps the domain name to the load balancer's DNS.
+Route 53 is used to manage DNS records that point to services (Application Load Balancer).
+An SSL certificate, typically issued through AWS Certificate Manager (ACM), is attached to the load balancer to enable HTTPS traffic.

 ![Image](https://github.com/user-attachments/assets/431fea5d-92dc-4a8d-bb25-c699b3b91891)